ethanjyoung/ethanjyoung.github.io/_pages/projects.md

 ---

 ## Nonlinear feature learning in shallow neural networks
-With Guido Montúfar and Rishi Sonthalia
   * Neural networks (NNs) are widely used, but the reasons behind their success are still active areas of research.
-The line of research we are interested in explores how the early phase of gradient descent leads to feature learning.
-I have looked at low-rank behavior in the gradients of the training loss for various parametrizations (see [here](https://arxiv.org/abs/2011.14522)) of two-layer neural networks in the proportional scaling regime.
-I have found [these](https://arxiv.org/abs/2205.01445) [papers](https://arxiv.org/abs/2510.01303) to be particularly helpful.
+What I am interested in exploring is how the first few steps of gradient descent leads to feature learning.
+I have looked at the distributions of singular values in the gradients and updated (inner) weight matrix for various parametrizations (see [here](https://arxiv.org/abs/2011.14522)) of two-layer NNs in the proportional scaling regime.
+This [paper](https://arxiv.org/abs/2205.01445) is a good start to understanding this line of research.
+More recently, I began working with Rishi Sonthalia and Guido Montúfar on a follow-up to this [paper](https://arxiv.org/abs/2510.01303).
+We are studying low-rank structure in the gradients of the training loss for two-layer NNs and aim to characterize the hidden features.